 A maximum court imposed fine of \$3,300, or an on-the-spot penalty of \$330, applies to a responsible adult for this offence.

-Burden of proof: Important note for responsible adults
+Burden of proof: Responsible adults

 If a person is charged with an offence, he/she will need to prove they were not the responsible adult in relation to a minor.

 Minors must be refused entry to licensed premises